 The Intercept is an award-winning news organization dedicated to holding the powerful accountable through fearless, adversarial journalism.
 Its in-depth investigations and unflinching analysis focus on politics, war, surveillance, corruption, the environment, technology, criminal justice, the media, and more.
 The Intercept gives its journalists the editorial freedom and legal support they need to expose corruption and injustice wherever they find it.~ The Intercept, About & Contact

 The Intercept is supported by First Look Media Works, a nonprofit organization and project of EBay founder and philanthropist Pierre Omidyar.

-The motto at the Truthdig website is “drilling beneath the headlines.”
+“Drilling beneath the headlines” is the motto at Truthdig.
 The most popular articles are original works from well-known progressives.
 My favorite are the opinion pieces written by Pulitzer Prize-winning journalist Chris Hedges.
 He’s principled, pessimistic, and writes like an archangel.
 Truthdig curates news from other sources, as well, so you won’t miss anything important going on in the world.